WinandS/Thesis/blog/blog.md

 Glad you asked.

 The VHDL verifier 9000 is a program that runs on both windows and unix based operating systems.
 It is a tool designed to help VHDL designers in verifying and documenting ther design. let me demonstrate its function using a simple example.
+If you want to skip this, you can go straight to the [user manual][user manual]

 ## Design example